cabal-club/cable/readme.md

 iterations of this document.
 In particular, a future handshake protocol is planned, which will handle authenticating peers to the Cabal.

 As such, it is assumed that peers speaking this protocol are already authorized to access the Cabal.
-Security Considerations (below) includes an analysis of the types of anticipated attacks that legitimate cabal members may carry out.
+Section [Security Considerations](#7-security-considerations) includes an analysis of the types of anticipated attacks that legitimate cabal members may carry out.

 ## 3. Definitions